enanomapper/nano-lazar-paper/nano-lazar.md

 reproduce computational experiments for a variety of reasons, e.g.

 - publications lack important details about algorithms
-- publications do not provide access to the data that has been user
+- publications do not provide access to the data that has been used
 - authors use proprietary software that does not disclose its algorithms with all necessary details
 - original software, libraries and operating systems are outdated and not available anymore